Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Robust retractions with rank adaptation

 \subsubsection{Rank augmentation}

 As mentioned in Section \ref{sec:intro}, different algorithms and criteria have been developed to determine when to augment the rank of our system \cite{feppon_lermusiaux_SIMAX2018a,gao2022riemannian,lin_PhDThesis2020,zhou2016riemannian}.
-Our approach, depicted in Fig.\ \ref{fig:adaptiverank}, is to measure the angle between the full-rank direction $\LLo$ and its projection onto the tangent space.
+Our approach, depicted in Figure \ref{fig:adaptiverank}, is to measure the angle between the full-rank direction $\LLo$ and its projection onto the tangent space.
 This provides a non-dimensional parameter related to how fast the dynamics departs from the low-rank manifold.
 If the angle is larger than some threshold $\theta^*$, we increment the rank by a pre-specified value $r_{\text{inc}}$ up to a maximum rank of $r_{\text{max}}$.
-We note that any retraction robust to overapproximation may be used in Alg.\ \ref{alg:rankAugment}, e.g.\ the robust perturbative retraction with automatic gradient descent, and it should ensure that $U_{i+1}$ is orthonormalized.
 To reduce rapid variations in the rank as a function of time, one can alter the rank of the solution only if not altered in recent time steps.
 Simple dynamical systems can be used to do this using a memory and forgetting rate, e.g., \cite{lermusiaux_PhDThesis1997,lermusiaux_JMS2001,ryu_et_al_Oceans2021}.

 The next question becomes: how do we actually augment the rank of the system?
 First, we artificially augment $X_i = U_iZ_i^T$ as follows.

 Above, $Q$ is chosen to be semi-orthonormal with columns that are orthogonal to the columns of $U_i$.
 Then, we may simply apply our retractions using $\hat{U}_i$ and $\hat{Z}_i$.
 However, we note that if we apply our update to $U_{i+1}$ first, we will not update the subspace spanned by $Q$ in $\hat{U}$ due to the zeros in $\hat{Z}$.
 As such, we recommend first updating $\hat{Z}$ via a simplified form of (\ref{eq:zUpdate}) below.